gefyrahq/gefyrahq.github.io/guides/gcp.md

 ## Running the Spacecrafts Demo

-To have some actual application to develop against, we want to deploy our spacecrafts demo to our Cluster.
+To have some actual application to develop against, we want to deploy our spacecrafts demo to our cluster.
 Clone the repository and deploy it using helm:

 ```
 git clone https://github.com/django-hurricane/spacecrafts-demo.git